4th of July Party Food: 22 Recipes for Your Best Cookout Yet

 WANT TO SAVE THIS?

-Skip the fancy cheese plate nobody touches.
-This patriotic charcuterie board is loaded with crowd favorites, arranged in red, white, and blue, and costs way less than you’d think.
-It’s the kind of thing that makes it look like you spent hours on it, when it really took 20 minutes.
+This patriotic charcuterie board is loaded with crowd favorites, arranged in red, white, and blue, and costs way less than you might think.
+Tomatoes, cheese, chips, crackers — whatever you have on hand artfully arranged to suit.

 Avocado Deviled Eggs